JoePaxton/familiarity/README.md

 ### 1. Mini-abstract and relevance of [familiarity]:
 Familiarity corresponds to how well-known an artist is.
-For example, if you were to survey a thousand people and ask them who has heard of *Michael Jackson* and *Hot Rod Shopping Cart*, the numbers for *Michael* are going to be much higher than the *Hot Rod Shopping Car*.
-The [familiarity] attribute is a floating-point value between 0 and 1.0, where 1.0 is the most "familiar" or "famous" an artist is.
-Echo Nest does not show share their algorithm for [familiarity], but it is based on upon the total activity they see for artists on the thousands of websites they crawl.
+For example, if you were to survey a thousand people and ask them, "who has heard of *Michael Jackson* and *Japanese Cartoon*?", the numbers for *Michael Jackson* are going to be much higher than *Japanese Cartoon*.
+The [familiarity] attribute is a floating-point value between 0 and 1.0, where 1.0 is the most "familiar" or "famous" an artist can be.
+Echo Nest does not share their implementation of their algorithm for [familiarity], but it is based on upon the total activity they see for artists on the copious amounts of websites they actively crawl.

 ```python
 from pyechonest import artist